nmielnik/notes/research/dad-jokes.md

 ### Why is the mushroom always invited to the party?
 _(He's such a fun guy)_

+### A photon arrives at a hotel and the bellhop asks if he has any bags.
+The photon says:
+_("No, I'm traveling light")_

 ## Conversational

 ### Kid: "Can I have a quesadilla?"